EPFL-ENAC/hobel-inperso-ieq/README.md

 ### uHoo

-- Use `scripts/request_uhoo_minute_data.py` to request hour-by-hour csv files.
+- Use `scripts/request_uhoo_minute_data.py` to request minute-by-minute csv files.
 The token must be retrieved from the uHoo Dashboard (using inspector tools).
 - Follow the `Fetch data from a file` instructions.
+If multiple files should be processed, use `scripts/fetch_uhoo_from_files.py`.

 # ✅ Run tests